gh034/gh034.github.io/_pages/about.md

         <img src="../assets/img/group.png" alt="Description of image" style="max-width: 100%; height: auto;">
 </div>
 <div align="justify">
-Hi there lala Welcome to the Autonomous and Intelligent Robotics Lab (AIRO Lab)!
+Welcome to the Autonomous and Intelligent Robotics Lab (AIRO Lab)!
 We are one of the member of the Research Centre for Unmanned Autonomous System, of the Department of Aeronautical and Aviation Engineering of The Hong Kong Polytechnic University.
 Feel free to browse through our research paper <a href="/publications">(click me)</a> and code <a href="https://github.com/HKPolyU-UAV">(click me)</a>; drop us an email or issue for any discussion! <br/> <br/> <br/>
 </div>